-Each year, the City of Faribault passes a Pollinator-Friendly Community resolution and emphasizes its support of providing and maintaining vegetation on City property in a fiscally responsible manner that considers the health of people, plants and pollinators.
+In 2017, the City of Faribault passed a Pollinator-Friendly Community resolution and emphasized its support of providing and maintaining vegetation on City property in a fiscally responsible manner that considers the health of people, plants and pollinators.

 The City also understands that pollinators – including but not limited to, bees and butterflies – are critical to the health of the plants that support our agricultural and tourism economies.
 And, with pollinators on the decline in Minnesota and across the country due to a variety of pressures including habitat loss, pesticides, diseases, and parasites, the City has consistently worked to incorporate pollinator-friendly gardens within our parks and open space.

-Additionally, various groups within the community have stepped up to help manage some of these gardens, including Gardeners Reaching out with Service (GROWS), which has partnered with the City for 26 years, and maintains the flower beds at Central Park.
+Additionally, various groups within the community have stepped up to help manage some of these gardens, including Gardeners Reaching out with Service (GROWS), which has partnered with the City for 26 years helping to buy trees for City parks thorough its annual Plant Sale, and maintaining the flower beds at Central Park.

 The GROWS mission statement is “We believe that the surroundings we live in are important to us; that horticulture is essential to the mental, physical and emotional well-being of all.
 We strive to educate our members, enjoy gardening and its associated activities; and encourage members to actively participate in the beautification of our city.”